CenterforCyberIntelligence/COVID-19_New-York-State-Regional-Risk-Map-Analysis/README.md

     * When prompted, configure your OAuth client as `Desktop app`
 * Save your `credentials.json` file to the `../scripts/helper_files` folder.
 * Run -> `pip install --upgrade google-api-python-client google-auth-httplib2 google-auth-oauthlib`
+  * This step is not necessary if you have run `pip install -r requirements.txt` per the instructions in "Script Setup"
 * Run -> `../scripts/helper_files/driveQuickstart.py`
     * This file has been modified to enable full, permissive scope to access all of a user's files, excluding the Application Data Folder
       * Using the ```quickstart.py``` file from the Google API Reference page will only allow you to "read" metadata of the user's drive files - i.e. it won't work for the purposes of this script.
     * You can find more information regarding drive Scope access [here](https://developers.google.com/drive/api/v3/about-auth).
 * The sample will attempt to open a new window or tab in your default browser.
 If this fails, copy the URL from the console and manually open it in your browser.
+  * Note if you are running this setup on a linux machine, you will need to go through this setup process first using a system that allows you to use a Web Browser and then manually move the generated `token.pickle` file to `../scripts/helper_files/` on your remote system.
 * If you are not already logged into your Google account, you will be prompted to log in.
 If you are logged into multiple Google accounts, you will be asked to select one account to use for the authorization.
 * Click the Accept button.
 * The sample will proceed automatically, and you may close the window/tab.